torvalds/linux/Documentation/scsi/BusLogic.rst

   that previous BusLogic SCSI Host Adapters respond to.
 This driver supports the PCI I/O port assignments, so this is the preferred configuration.
-  However, if the obsolete BusLogic driver must be used for any reason, such as a Linux distribution that does not yet use this driver in its boot kernel, BusLogic has provided an AutoSCSI configuration option to enable a legacy ISA compatible I/O port.
+  However, if the obsolete BusLogic driver must be used for any reason, such as a GNU/Linux distribution that does not yet use this driver in its boot kernel, BusLogic has provided an AutoSCSI configuration option to enable a legacy ISA compatible I/O port.